 And so now it's time to do these hearings and show and demonstrate this.

-Problem is what they're talking about, it's not true.
+Problem is, what they're talking about is not true.

-They are they're it's a contemptible lie what they have said about this program, and Gonzalez has just swatted this question away like it was no more bothersome than a fruit flock.
+And Gonzalez has just swatted this question away like it was no more bothersome than a fruit flog.

 Try this story.

-I don't know if you heard about this happened over the weekend uh on the Saturday.
+I don't know if you heard about this.

 The only terrorist who has been named publicly in connection with the NSA terrorist surveillance program has moved to set aside his conviction for conspiring to destroy the Brooklyn Bridge on the grounds that he was illegally spied on by the NSA.